hadmacker/asd_notes/README.md

 > Excuse me, he/she is attempting to communicate and needs my full attention.

+## How was he/she diagnosed?

+_Everyone's journey is unique.
+This is the author's journey to ASD awareness._

+* Journey began with child milestone delays.
+* Health care professional recommended an assessment.
+* Assessment with multiple professionals.
+This included...
+  * Interview with parents to understand behaviour leading to assessment, including milestone delays and behavioral patterns exhibited at home, school, and outings.
+  * Review of medical history for immediate and extended family.
+  * Playing with child, both in a leading and following role.
+  * Interrupting or changing play with controlled objectives to observe reaction (or lack of).
+  * Evaluation of speech and communication.
+  * Evaluation of fine motor skills, throwing, kicking, running.
+  * Assessment lasted approx. 60-90 minutes.
+  * Received an immediate diagnosis after assessment.
+* Follow-up documents, forms, and services received 90-180+ days later.

 ## Will he/she grow out of it?